Victoria2343/rsschool-cv/cv.md

 ### Professional Experience:

 I have no experience of commercial development I study on my own, using online courses and Google.
-So you can see my training projects on [GitHub]: (https://github.com/Victoria2343)
+So you can see my training projects on [GitHub:](https://github.com/Victoria2343)

 ### Education: